banodoco/Reigh/structure.md

 > • Need implementation specifics?
 Follow the links to sub-docs in [structure_detail/](structure_detail/) (one file per topic).
 > • When in doubt, the source of truth is always the code – this guide just points you in the right direction.

+> **When to Update This Guide & Sub-Docs**
+> • Create, delete, rename, or move any top-level directory, core config file, or critical script.
+> • Add, hide, deprecate, or significantly refactor a tool — also create/update its doc in `structure_detail/`.
+> • Modify database schema, migrations, RLS policies, or Edge Function names/logic.
+> • Introduce a new state-persistence strategy (storage bucket, LocalStorage schema, etc.).
+> • Add or change shared hooks, contexts, or reusable UI primitives.
+> • Update global design, motion, or accessibility standards.
+> • Any change that would confuse a new dev skimming this file.

 ## Table of Contents
 - [1.
 Tech Stack & Ports](#1-tech-stack--ports)
 - [2.
 Directory Structure](#2-directory-structure-top-level)